 Why You Should Keep Your WordPress Up-to-Date

-WordPress powers over 31% of all websites and is one of the most popular frameworks for creating them.
-In the past I thought it was an insecure platform because it was hacked often.
-However, in hindsight the fault is more likely with the administrative user(s) rather than its developers and security team.
+WordPress powers over 43% of all websites on the internet, making it by far the most popular platform for building them.
+In the past I thought it was an inherently insecure platform because it seemed to get hacked so often.
+Looking back, though, the fault almost always lies with site administrators — not with WordPress’s developers and security team.

-The latest stable version, 4.9, was released on November 16, 2017.
-Have you upgraded WordPress within the last year?
+The latest stable version, 6.9, was released on December 2, 2025.
+Has your site been updated recently?
 Do you follow good security practices?

 Security Vulnerabilities